brianstm/obsidian-vault-llm-assistant/README.md

 -   Configure which files and folders to include or exclude from scanning
 -   Highlight and copy results easily

+For a detailed list of changes between versions, see the [Changelog](CHANGELOG.md).

 ## Screenshots

 ![Query interface](images/ask_1.png)